MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     ![Graphical user interface, application, email Description automatically generated](./Images/Lab05/L05_image053.png)

-Great job, you have now turned on and configured a new entity for Microsoft Teams chats inside Dynamics 365.
-This will allow you to create linked Microsoft Teams chats directly inside of Cloud for Sustainability to discuss specific records.
+Great job, you have helped Reed turn on and configure a new Dynamics 365 record type, Factor Library, to the Link chats configuration.
+This will allow Reed to create linked Microsoft Teams chats directly inside of Cloud for Sustainability to discuss specific records.
 Next, we will test out the Microsoft Teams integration. **Please continue to the next task.**

 ### Task 3: Create a Microsoft Teams linked chat